 The foundation has been established in memory of Gina, whose life touched many people with her joy and support.
-By helping other women with cancer, we honor Gina and her purpose for life.
+By helping those with breast cancer, we honor Gina and her purpose for life.

 Treatment for this disease affects the entire family, and is emotionally and financially devastating.
 My family and I discussed ways that we could keep my mother's memory alive, as well as provide assistance to others suffering with breast cancer.
 The idea of the "Gina Quesenberry Foundation" was born, and has become a reality.